-Griddles require a little maintenance or they will rust and get nasty, but they are well worth the small effort.
-They excel at bacon and eggs, smash burgers, fajitas, and fish.
+Griddles require a little maintenance or they will rust and get nasty, but they are well worth that small amount of effort.
+A griddle excels at cooking bacon and eggs, smash burgers, fajitas, and fish.
 A griddle also puts a superb sear on scallops and easily handles asparagus so you don't have to worry about them slipping through the grates.
 Click here to learn Why You Need To Start Griddle Grilling.
-While this griddle can be stored under the grill’s left shelf, you may want to store it indoors to keep it clean, especially if you don't use it often or don't have a grill cover for inclement weather.
+While Cuisinart's griddle can be stored under the grill’s left shelf, you may want to store it indoors to keep it clean and dry, especially if you don't use it often or don't have a grill cover for inclement weather.

 Ignition: Houston we have a problem

 3-in-1 has dedicated, piezoelectric ignition at each burner.
 Piezoelectric ignition has no battery and uses a small, spring-loaded hammer to hit a crystal and produce an electric charge to light the burners.
 Many manufacturers feel piezoelectric igniters are less susceptible to failure than battery powered igniters.
-While that may be true, Cuisinart's are some of the most difficult to use that we've encountered.
+While that may be true, Cuisinart's are some of the more difficult to use that we've encountered.
 The manual contains lighting instructions that accurately describe the awkward procedure: "Push and hold down the control knob and turn SLOWLY (2 to 3 seconds) to HIGH.
 You should hear the igniter click.
 Note: This may need to be repeated 2-3 times to light the grill."
 Unfortunately, 2-3 times was a conservative estimate.
 After firing up the grill a few times, we began to develop a feel for the igniters, but they always required more effort than expected.
 Just be sure to follow the manufacturer's directions to a T.

 We flipped for the warming rack!

 Warming racks are useful and most gas grills have one.
-However, they can be a nuisance when you just want to fill up the main cooking grates with burgers.
-Cuisinart has a simple remedy: just flip it up and out of the way!
+However, they can be a nuisance when you just want to fill up the main cooking grates with burgers for a big crowd.
+Cuisinart has a simple remedy: just flip it up and out of the way.
 Great idea!

-A large drip pan with a small, removable grease tray slides out from the back
+A large drip pan with a small, removable grease tray slides out from the back, another useful feature.

 3-in-1 also has tool hooks on the left side shelf, and its open air cart rolls around on four locking casters.